graik/biskit/README.txt

 the rapid integration of external programs and new algorithms into complex structural bioinformatics workflows.
-Calculations are thus often delegated to established programs like Xplor, Amber, Hex, Prosa, and Hmmer; interfaces to further software can be added easily.
+Calculations are thus often delegated to established programs like Xplor, Amber, Hex, Prosa, and DelPhi; interfaces to further software can be added easily.
 Moreover, Biskit simplifies the parallelisation of calculations via PVM (Parallel Virtual Machine).